Orientation (Agents of S.H.I.E.L.D.): Critical response

 Evan Valentine of Collider gave the premiere a "good" rating of 3 stars out of 5, saying that the series "manages to make a welcome and interesting return here, though not one that reaches the heights of its last season yet."
 He praised the chemistry of the principal cast stating, "the cast chemistry is firing on all cylinders, and while they may have a bump in the road when it comes to some of the new supporting characters, the core members of the team are still a delight to watch."
 He unfavorably compared the new characters to Ghost Rider from the previous season saying they lack the "same bite".
 He also expressed his hopes for the series to explore others parts of the MCU, since the Kree are already an established race within the universe.
 Marc Buxton of Den of Geek gave the episodes a positive review, saying the series "gives the characters and the viewers a sense of displacement with tonnes of world building and new characters being introduced at a breakneck pace."
 He complimented the episodes for exploring new genres, in particular post-apocalyptic science-fiction, He noted that "This whole genre switch has really allowed the series to reinvent itself here in the fifth season", calling the episodes an "unexpected, claustrophobic, two-hour sci-fi trip and a whole new lease on life for the series."

+Accolades

+"Orientation: Part 1" won a Hollywood Post Alliance Award for Outstanding Visual Effects - Television (Over 13 Episodes) at the 2018 Hollywood Post Alliance Awards, and was nominated for a Visual Effects Society Award for Outstanding Visual Effects in a Photoreal Episode at the 16th Visual Effects Society Awards, but lost to the Game of Thrones episode "Beyond the Wall".